openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 If a scope value related to credential issuance and the `authorization_details` request parameter containing objects of type `openid_credential` are both present in a single request, the Credential Issuer MUST interpret these individually.
 However, if both request the same Credential type, then the Credential Issuer MUST follow the request as given by the authorization details object.

-### Additional Request Parameters
+### Additional Request Parameters {#additional-authz-req-parameters}

 This specification defines the following request parameters that can be supplied in an Authorization Request:

 * `wallet_issuer`: OPTIONAL.
 JSON String containing the Wallet's OpenID Connect issuer URL.
 The Credential Issuer will use the discovery process as defined in [@!SIOPv2] to determine the Wallet's capabilities and endpoints.
 RECOMMENDED in Dynamic Credential Request.
 * `user_hint`: OPTIONAL.
 JSON String containing an opaque user hint the Wallet MAY use in subsequent callbacks to optimize the user's experience.
 RECOMMENDED in Dynamic Credential Request.
 * `issuer_state`: OPTIONAL.
 String value identifying a certain processing context at the Credential Issuer.
-A value for this parameter is typically passed in a Credential Offer from the Credential Issuer to the Wallet (see ((#credential_offer)).
+A value for this parameter is typically passed in a Credential Offer from the Credential Issuer to the Wallet (see (#credential_offer)).
 This request parameter is used to pass the `issuer_state` value back to the Credential Issuer.
+* `client_id_scheme`: OPTIONAL.
+A string identifying the scheme of the value in the `client_id` Authorization Request parameter (Client Identifier scheme).
+The `client_id_scheme` parameter namespaces the respective Client Identifier.
+If an Authorization Request uses the `client_id_scheme` parameter, the Issuer MUST interpret the Client Identifier of the Wallet in the context of the Client Identifier scheme.
+If the parameter is not present, the Wallet MUST behave as specified in [@!RFC6749].
+See Section 5.7 of [@OpenID4VP] for the values that canbe used by this specification.
+If the same Client Identifier is used with different Client Identifier schemes, those occurrences MUST be treated as different Wallets.
+Note that the Wallet needs to determine which Client Identifier schemes the Issuer supports prior to sending the Authorization Request in order to choose a supported scheme.

 Note: When processing the Authorization Request, the Credential Issuer MUST take into account that the `issuer_state` is not guaranteed to originate from this Credential Issuer in all circumstances.
 It could have been injected by an attacker.

 ### Pushed Authorization Request

-Use of Pushed Authorization Requests is RECOMMENDED to ensure confidentiality, integrity, and authenticity of the request data and to avoid issues due to large requests sizes.
+Use of Pushed Authorization Requests (PAR) [@RFC9126] is RECOMMENDED to ensure confidentiality, integrity, and authenticity of the request data and to avoid issues due to large requests sizes.

+Any of the parameters defined in (#additional-authz-req-parameters) can be present when PAR is used.

 Below is a non-normative example of a Pushed Authorization Request: